Jeyran (wife of Naser al-Din Shah): Forough al-Saltanah

-In 1851, Nasser al-Din Shah married Jeyran and gave her title of Forough ol-Saltaneh.
-In the ceremony that was organized on the occasion of this marriage, Malek Jahan Khanom, the mother of Nasser al-Din Shah, was not present, which was a sign of her opposition and enmity with Jeyran.
+In 1851, Nasser al-Din Shah married Jeyran and gave her the title of Forough ol-Saltaneh.
+In the ceremony that was organized on the occasion of this marriage, Malek Jahan Khanom, the mother of Naser al-Din Shah, was not present, which was a sign of her opposition and enmity with Jeyran.
 One year after Jeyran married Naser al-Din Shah, her first child, Soltan Mohammad Mirza, was born and died eight days later.
 Then her second child, Mohammad Qasem Mirza, was born, and from that day on, the Shah paid more attention to her.
 When Mohammad Qasem Mirza was five years old, the Shah gave him the title of "Amir Nezam" and appointed him commander-in-chief of the army.

 After the death of Naser al-Din Shah's second crown prince, Soltan Moin ed-Din Mirza, son of Taj ol-Dowleh, in October 1856, Naser al-Din Shah decided to appoint Mohammad Qasem as crown prince.
-But Jeyran's non-Qajar lineage prevented this decision from being implemented, as it was the tradition that the Qajar kings be of their tribe ancestry in both paternal and maternal lines.
+But Jeyran's non-Qajar lineage prevented this decision from being implemented, as it was the tradition that the Qajar shahs be of their tribe ancestry in both paternal and maternal lines.
 Aware of her position, Jeyran tried to put pressure on Mirza Aqa Khan Nuri.
 She collaborated with some courtiers opposed to Nuri, including Mirza Yusuf Ashtiani and Aziz Khan Mokri.
 In June 1857, they compiled a list of the crimes of Mirza Aqa Khan, and Jeyran presented the list of crimes to the Shah.
 After this incident, Nuri invited Jeyran to his garden, Nizamieh, and promised her to do his best for Mohammad Qasem to become the crown prince.
 With Nuri's support for Jeyran, Malek Jahan Khanom, who was a serious opponent of Jeyran and Mohammad Qasem, turned against Mirza Aqa Khan.

 Mirza Aqa Khan entered into negotiations with the representatives of the Russian and British governments to persuade them to support Mohammad Qasem Mirza as crown prince.
 He also asked Jakob Eduard Polak, a court physician, to confirm that Mozaffar al-Din Mirza, who was considered a legal choice for crown prince, was physically and mentally weak and didn't deserve to ascend to be king.
-The preparation of a fake lineage that linked Jeyran's lineage to the Ilkhanate and Sassanid kings was another step in legitimizing Crown Prince Mohammad Qasem Mirza.
+The preparation of a fake lineage that linked Jeyran's lineage to the Ilkhanate and Sassanid shahs was another step in legitimizing Crown Prince Mohammad Qasem Mirza.

 Finally, in September 1857, Mohammad Qasem was officially proclaimed crown prince.
 Shortly afterwards, Mohammad Qasem Mirza became ill, and the opposition made it known that Mirza Aqa Khan had poisoned the crown prince, making Jeyran and Shah suspicious of Mirza Aqa Khan again.
 Concerned about his opponents' conspiracies, Jeyran refused to admit doctors to his son's bedside, and Mohammad Qasem Mirza died just one week after becoming crown prince.
 Naser al-Din Shah and Jeyran were so moved by the incident that, according to Polak, "the king did not eat for several days out of grief."